FSGModding/Blender_FS22_UDIM_Visualization/README.md

 ### NOTES

-If you have only one mesh, be sure to give your original material a fake user so you don't lose it.
+If you have only one mesh, be sure to give your original material a fake user so you don't lose it (if needed)

-You can export with this (community exporter), but it does not use the default shader, so you'll have to set all of your vmask/normal/tangents by hand in GE.
+You can export with this (community exporter) - set your vmask and normal as usual (dummy files are already there)

 ## Options

-* __UDIM Tile Scale Factor__ Controls how big the little numbers are.
+* __UDIM Tile Scale Factor__ - Controls how big the little numbers are.
 Inverted, so, larger number == smaller.

-* __Checker Scale__ Controls how big the checks in the check map are.
-Inverted as well.

-* __Color Brightness__ Controls how bright the colors are, 0 = black, 1 = really bright.
+* __UDIM Tile Brightness Scale__ - Controls how bright the colors are, 0 = black, 1 = default, 40 = really, really bright.

-* __Extra Background File__ If blender is being difficult about letting you select your preferred background image in the UV editor, you can link it to the node.
-It's used, so blender should be happier, but it's never shown in the rendering.
+* __colorMat0 - colorMat7__ - User Colors.
+Note that setting them here does not set them in the exporter.
+Maybe someday